Ready for Love (film)

 The film marks the first appearance of Terry, the Cairn Terrier who would go on to appear as Toto in The Wizard of Oz (1939).

-Plot summary
+Plot

-Marigold Tate (Lupino) runs away from boarding school to stay with her retired aunt.
+Marigold Tate runs away from boarding school to stay with her retired aunt.
 She faces hostility from the locals, who display bigotry and snobbery towards her.
 During a witchcraft trial she is forced into a pool of water.
-The event is covered by newspaper editor Julian Barrow (Arlen), who falls in love with Tate.
+The event is covered by newspaper editor Julian Barrow, who falls in love with Tate.
 The couple eventually move to New York, where Barrow gets a job on a newspaper.